-Findings Response V-B-005 Mail and Correspondence Compliant-The facility has documentation that Offenders may send and receive mail.
-Indigent offenders shall have access to postage necessary to send two personal letters per week, postage necessary to send out approved legal mail. of mail waiver and rejection notice was in file.
-Offenders are notified in writing when incoming or outgoing letters are withheld in part or in full.
-Written policy, procedure, and practice govern offender correspondence.
-Such policy shall include the following provisions: 1.
-Both incoming and outgoing offender mail (except privileged mail) may be opened and inspected for contraband.
-Mail may be read or rejected only when the facility administrator or his designee determines through relevant information that the correspondence contains material that interferes with legitimate penological objectives (including but not limited to deterrence of crime, rehabilitation of offenders, or maintenance of internal/external security of a facility); Privileged correspondence is defined as mail to or from: a.
+Findings Response /-B-005 Mail and Correspondence Compliant.
+Notification of rejection on file.
+A Offenders may send and receive mail.
+Indigent offenders shall have access to postage necessary o send two personal letters per week, postage necessary to send out approved legal mail. · · · · · · · · · · · · · · · · · · · Offenders are notified in writing when incoming or outgoing letters are withheld in part or in full.
+Vritten policy, procedure, and practice govern offender correspondence.
+Such policy shall nclude the following provisions: I. Both incoming and outgoing offender mail (except privileged mail) may be opened and nspected for contraband.
+Mail may be read or rejected only when the facility administrator or his lesignee determines through relevant information that the correspondence contains material that nterferes with legitimate penological objectives (including but not limited to deterrence of crime, ehabilitation of offenders, or maintenance of internal/external security of a facility); Privileged correspondence is defined as mail to or from: u a.
 Identifiable courts; b.
 Identifiable prosecuting attorneys; c.
 Identifiable Probation and Parole Officers, Parole and Board of Pardons; d.
 State and local chief executive officers; e.
-Identifiable attorneys; f.
-Secretary, Deputy Secretary, Chief of Operations, Undersecretary, Assistant Secretary and other officials and administrators of the grievance system of the DPS&C g.
+Identifiable attorneys; .
+Secretary, Deputy Secretary, Chief of Operations, Undersecretary, Assistant Secretary and other officials and administrators of the grievance system of the DPS&C .
 Local, state, or federal law enforcement agencies and officials.
 3. Incoming privileged correspondence shall not be opened or inspected except in the presence of the offender to verify that the correspondence does not contain material that is not entitled to privilege; Outgoing privileged mail may be posted sealed; 5.
 Incoming and outgoing privileged mail may be opened and inspected outside the offender's presence in the following circumstances: a.
 Letters that are unusual in appearance or appear different from mail normally received or sent by the individual or public entity; b.
-Letters that are of a size or shape not customarily received or sent by the individual or public entity; c.
-Letters that have a city and/or sate postmark that is different from the return address; d.
-Letters that are leaking, stained, or emitting a strange or unusual odor or have a powdery residue; and/or e.
-When reasonable suspicion of illicit activity has resulted in a formal investigation and such inspection has been authorized by the Secretary or designee.
-Visual Inspection: activity schedule, facility logs V-B-006 Packages and Publications Compliant Written policy, procedure, and practice govern offender access to publication and packages from outside source.
-Visual Inspection: 2 Compliance 29 BJG Compliance 29
+Letters that are of a size or shape not customarily received or sent by the individual or public entity; Letters that have a city and/or sate postmark that is different from the return address; d.
+Letters that have a city and/or sate postmark that is different norm the return address, d.
+Letters that are leaking, stained, or emitting a strange or unusual odor or have a powdery esidue; and/or e.
+When reasonable suspicion of illicit activity has resulted in a formal investigation and such inspection has been authorized by the Secretary or designee. hspection has been autionized by the becletary of designee.
+Visual Inspection: activity schedule, facility logs V-B-006 Packages and Publications Compliant.
+A written policy and procedure is Written policy, procedure, and practice govern offender access to publication and packages from outside source. on file for package and publications. /isual Inspection: 3 Compliance

 Findings Response

 V-B-007 Canteen/Commissary Spending Limits The offender commissary spending limit shall be \$200.
-Compliant- Logs shows commissary items and offender store sheets.
+Compliant.
+Facility logs and store sheet on file.

 Visual Inspection: facility logs/store sheet